smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 exactly the Application ID that will be registered in the IBM i \*SYSTEM certificate store.

-The four Applications that must be assigned the exact Application ID\'s are commonly described by OpCon documentation with the following approximate labels:
+The four Applications that must be assigned the exact Application ID's are commonly described by OpCon documentation with the following approximate labels:

 - LSAM Job Scheduling and JORS services (a TLS Server).
 - LSAM SMAFT (SMA File Transfer) Agent (a TLS Client, initiated by an OpCon SMA File Transfer job start request).
 - LSAM SMAFT Server (a TLS Server, a never-ending LSAM server job that runs alongside of the other LSAM server jobs).
 - LSAM Operator Replay:   The script driver (a TLS Client), accessing the IBM i Telnet Server.

 After the Applications are registered, use the IBM i DCM web application